changeworld/azure-docs.pl-pl/articles/media-services/latest/offline-fairplay-for-ios.md

 ---
-title: FairPlay przesyłania strumieniowego w trybie offline dla systemu iOS z Azure Media Services v3
+title: Offline FairPlay Streaming for iOS with Azure Media Services v3
-description: Ten temat zawiera omówienie i pokazuje, jak używać Azure Media Services do dynamicznego szyfrowania zawartości HTTP Live Streaming (HLS) przy użyciu usługi Apple FairPlay w trybie offline.
+description: This topic gives an overview and shows how to use Azure Media Services to dynamically encrypt your HTTP Live Streaming (HLS) content with Apple FairPlay in offline mode.
 services: media-services
-keywords: HLS, DRM, FairPlay streaming (FPS), offline, iOS 10
+keywords: HLS, DRM, FairPlay Streaming (FPS), Offline, iOS 10
 documentationcenter: ''
 author: willzhan
 manager: steveng